videre-project/mtgo-db/README.md

 ## Disclaimer

 This project is not affiliated with Wizards of the Coast, Daybreak Games, or Magic: The Gathering Online.
 Magic: The Gathering Online (MTGO) is a trademark of Wizards of the Coast and is operated and published by Daybreak Games under license.
 All product names, trademarks, and registered trademarks are the property of their respective owners.

-This database infrastructure is intended as a data storage solution for MTGO-related applications and tools.

-> [!WARNING]
-> This is not legal advice.
-Use this software at your own risk and ensure compliance with all applicable terms of service.